rrirower/trick-play-file-maker/README.md

 * Minimum screen resolution: 1366 X 768.

 # Installation.
-Please download the setup file from the latest branch.
+Please download the setup file from the latest release.

 # Support.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.